Sometimes the way to build a supercomputer is to assemble it from parts.

 “With Narwhal, we open a new front — assistance with large-scale computer systems software education.
 Roadrunner and Cerrillos may be retired, but even a sliver of these machines’ core capabilities is more capable than most educational computing resources,” Carnegie Mellon said.

 Supercomputers studying supercomputers.
-Indeed, Narwahl, a highbrow whose pedigree is of the enviable sort, was created, in part, by the generosity of the U.S. Department of Energy, which loaned the necessary equipment to the researchers at Los Almos and CMU.
+Indeed, Narwahl, a highbrow whose pedigree is of the enviable sort, was created, in part, by the generosity of the U.S. Department of Energy.

 We don’t know the Narwahl’s pricetag so far, but Roadrunner cost $120 million when it was built 8 years ago.
-And Roadrunner, named after the Looney Tunes character of the same name, was instrumental to sustaining America’s nuclear deterrent by providing researchers astonishing scientific insight into the physics of nuclear explosions.
+And Roadrunner, named after New Mexico’s state bird, was instrumental to sustaining America’s nuclear deterrent by providing researchers astonishing scientific insight into the physics of nuclear explosions.

 For now, Narwahl will support nonclassified research at the CMU campus in Pittsburgh.
 Educators at CMU are optimistic, eager even, to see if Narwahl’s daisy chain approach pays the dividends that Cerillos and Roadrunner did for the design and effects for nuclear bomb research.